nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Person names
 * Names must only contain alphabets and spaces.
-* Names have a maximum allowed length of 50 and cannot be blank.
+* Names have a maximum allowed length of 54 by Singaporean law and cannot be blank.

 ### Postal codes
 * Postal codes must be in of the following formats: